Lynx-Huang/allxonTest/docs/Create a Plugin.md

 ```

 :::info

-Octo SDK only provide JSON encrypt and decrypt functionality.
-You can use whatever websocket library you like.
+Allxon Octo SDK only provides JSON encryption and decryption functionalities.
+Since it is not limited to specific WebSocket libraries, use whichever Websocket library that suits your needs.
 :::

-Next, Send a `v2/notifyPluginUpdate` Octo JSON-RPC API to initailize every Cards on Allxon Portal.
+Next, Send a `v2/notifyPluginUpdate` initialize all the cards on Allxon Portal.

-Check line 5, we load a `v2/notifyPluginUpdate` API payload from `plugin_update_template.json`, which locate at `resource_dir_linux/plugin_update_template.json`.
-Next sign the JSON (line 18) and send to Allxon Agent (line 23).
+Check line 5.
+Load a `v2/notifyPluginUpdate` API payload from `plugin_update_template.json`, which is located at `resource_dir_linux/plugin_update_template.json`.
+Then sign the JSON (line 18) and send it to Allxon Agent (line 23).

 ```cpp {5,18,23} title="src/websocket_client.cpp" showLineNumbers